 This Website enables the Hirer to make a provisional reservation for the Event(s).
 Additional information such as supervision arrangements, insurance details, CRB clearances, ADIPs certificates and food and hygiene certificates will be requested.
 When this has been received and checked, and the payment received, the reservation will be upgraded to a firm booking.
 The Website will send you email reminders of what is required.
 We regret that if this information and payment is not received within a reasonable time before the Event, the provisional reservation will be cancelled.
 The minimum booking period for all our rooms is 1 hour.

 Bookings may be made on-line and paid for by debit card or credit card on the website at the time of booking.
-An additional 3% is charged for use of a credit card.
 If an organisation cannot pay on-line, they may contact the Management Committee by email and request the booking to be made on their behalf.
 They will subsequently be invoiced by email.

 Account users do not pay on-line but are invoiced monthly.
 However, they are expected to conform with our Credit control and payment terms and conditions, which are made available to Account users and are based on payment being received within 30 days of the invoice date.
 Failure to comply with these conditions may eventually lead to the Account user status being revoked, which results in the loss of any long-term bookings and the need to pay on-line (in advance) for future bookings, which are only available on the shorter (public) calendar.